What are the advantages and disadvantages of selling my house privately?

 You can value or get an estimate of your property by obtaining:

-- a valuer’s report: this is a report from a registered valuer.
-It’s a reliable way of getting an indication of what your property is realistically worth.
+- a property valuer’s report: this is a report from a registered valuer.
+It’s a reliable way of getting an indication of the market value of your property.
 The report should include information on

 - the general appearance, age, size and condition of the house, both interior and exterior